pratikakhare/react_tech_no/README.md

 # Please Open Master Branch "master"
-# from top of thr branch Button
+# from top of the branch Button